Adobe-Marketing-Cloud/mobile-services/sdks/iOS/AppleWatch_README.txt

 >>>>>  4.6.0 UPDATE  <<<<<

 ==========================================
-Apple Watch Implementation with WatchKit
+Apple Watch Implementation with WatchOS 2
 ==========================================

-Starting with iOS 9, Apple recommends using WatchKit to create your Apple Watch apps.
-WatchKit apps are required to use the WatchConnectivity framework to share data with their containing iOS app.
-Beginning with AdobeMobileLibrary v4.6.0, support for WatchKit and WatchConnectivity is available.
+Starting with WatchOS 2, your WatchKit Extensions will run on Apple Watch device.
+Applications running in this environment require using the WatchConnectivity framework to share data with their containing iOS app.
+Beginning with AdobeMobileLibrary v4.6.0, support for WatchConnectivity is available.

 ++++ Getting Started ++++